IBUNHABIBU/react/my-app/README.md

 Name: Leibinger-PRM-6K - Print head Description:\
-1- Clean nozzle \
+1- I have cleaned the nozzle \
-2- Clean and lubricate the spindle of the nozzle seal\
+2- I have cleaned  and lubricated the spindle of the nozzle seal\
-3- Check the nozzle seal for leak tightness and function\
+3- I have checked  the nozzle seal for leak tightness and function\
-4- Change O-ring of the nozzle seal\
+4- I have O-ring of the nozzle seal\
-5- Change head filter \
+5- I have head filter \
-6- Check adjustment of the print head units\
+6- I have checked  adjustment of the print head units\
-7- Clean all the parts \
+7- I have cleaned  all the parts \
-8- Check all screwing  re tighten
+8- I have checked  all screwing and re tighten

 Name: Leibinger-PRM-6K - Hydraulic unit\
 Description: